manciniputra28/manciniputra28/README.md

-I’ve been in <strong>social transition</strong> for about three years now.
+I’ve been in social transition for about three years now.
 It’s not always smooth, but I’m trying.
 I’m managing my weight and diet, though sometimes burnout hits and I need to rest.